ChristianSA17/jncbikeshop/README.md

 <<<<<<< HEAD
 # JnC_BikeShop
-We created this website project with my duo classmate for school project
+We created this static website project with my duo classmate for school project
 =======
 **JnC Bike Shop**
 <br>